rjsears/chia_plot_manager/README.md

 <br><hr>

 ### <a name="changelog"></a>Changelog
+<b>V0.96 2021-09-05</b>
+   - Rewrote nas_export functions to better function with replace old plot functions when determining what to report to the plotters.
+   - Adding ability for plotter to prioritize between fill empty space and replace old plots since each harvester could be configured differently.

 <b>V0.95 2021-09-03</b>
    - Replaces glances with sysstat commands to check and verify network traffic
    - Update install script to create new network check script based on install directory